funnelfiasco/inspector-demo-vulnerable/README.md

 | Branch | Description
 | ------ | -----------
+| go_unmaintained     | A Go app pulls in an inactive dependency
 | laravel_api_key     | Find secrets in a Laravel application environment
 | md5_passwords       | A Go app uses the MD5 algorithm for hashing passwords
 | python_maintenance  | Python libraries with non-blocking maintenance issues